-Walk back to the entrance to the parking area and cross Boonton Avenue opposite Mars Court.
+Walk back to the entrance to the parking area and cross Boonton Avenue at a crosswalk just north of Mars Court.
 At a sign for “Turkey Mt.
-100 Steps Trail,” the Blue Trail begins.
+100 Steps Trail,” the Yellow Trail begins.
 Follow this trail, which parallels the road at first, then crosses beneath overhead power lines.
 It bears right and follows a footpath through the woods, with the power lines on the right.
-At one point, it comes out at the power lines...
+After climbing gradually,...

-Continue along the Blue Trail as it follows the ridge of the mountain for a short distance, then turns right and descends through the woods to a T-junction.
-Here, the Blue Trail turns right, but you should turn left onto the Green Trail.
-The Green Trail soon bears right and reaches an outstanding viewpoint over Lake Valhalla to the south.
+Continue along the Yellow Trail as it follows the ridge of the mountain for a short distance, then reaches a junction with the Orange Dot Trail.
+Turn right onto the Orange Dot Trail, which descends through the woods.
+Be alert for a junction with the Green Dot Trail, which begins on the left.
+Turn left onto the Green Dot Trail, which soon bears right and reaches a panoramic viewpoint over Lake Valhalla to the south.
 From the viewpoint, the trail turns sharply left and soon arrives at another junction, marked by a cairn.
 You'll notice the remains of a small stone cabin alongside the trail.
-One of several cabins built atop Turkey Mountain, this particular cabin was never completed, the owner having abandoned it due to the construction of the adjacent power line.
+One of several cabins built atop Turkey Mountain, this cabin was never completed, the owner having abandoned it due to the construction of the adjacent power line.

-After enjoying the scenic view, retrace your steps on the joint Green/Yellow Trail, but when the two trails diverge, bear left, continuing to follow the Yellow Trail, which passes a large quarry pit on the left and crosses under power lines.
+After enjoying the scenic view, retrace your steps on the Yellow Trail, but when you reach the junction with the Purple Dot Trail, bear left onto the Purple Dot Trail, which passes a large quarry pit on the left and crosses under power lines.

 Towards the end of the ravine, the Yellow Trail bears right, crosses the ravine, and soon turns left onto a woods road.
-After crossing a footbridge over a stream, the trail continues along the road for a short distance, then (at a large cairn), it bears right, leaving the woods road, and begins to climb along the hillside.
-Soon, the White Trail begins on the left, but you should continue ahead on the Yellow Trail.
+After crossing a footbridge over a stream, the trail continues along the road for a short distance, then bears right at a double blaze, leaving the woods road, and begins to climb along the hillside.
+Soon, at a large cairn, the White Trail begins on the left, but you should continue ahead on the Yellow Trail, which continues to climb.

-In another third of a mile, the Blue Trail crosses.
+In another third of a mile, the Orange Dot Trail crosses.
 Continue ahead on the Yellow Trail, which is now level and surfaced with gravel.
-You'll pass two more trail junctions on the left -- first, with the White Trail, then with the Red Dot Trail -- and in half a mile you'll reach Boonton Avenue.
-Directly across the road are the visitors center and the parking area where the hike began.Publication: Submitted by Daniel Chazin on 05/09/2002 updated/verified on 04/12/2015
+You'll pass two more trail junctions on the left -- first, with the White Trail, then with the Red Dot Trail –- and in half a mile you'll reach Boonton Avenue.
+Directly across the road are the visitors center and the parking area where the hike began.Publication: Submitted by Daniel Chazin on 05/09/2002 updated/verified on 03/19/2021